javieralmeida30/javieralmeida30/README.md

 *Infrastructure automation using tools like Terraform, Ansible, and Docker.
 *Scripting and application development with Python.
-*Implementation and management of continuous integration and delivery (CI/CD) pipelines with Jenkins.
+*Implementation and management of continuous integration and delivery (CI/CD) pipelines with Jenkins and Github Actions.
 *Frontend application development.
 *Utilizing and configuring services in the AWS cloud.
 *Monitoring DevOps projects with Prometheus and AWS CloudWatch.